torpkev/epidemic_docs/defaults/ailments/README.md

 [Home](https://torpkev.github.io/epidemic_docs)

 Ailments in Epidemic are illnesses and injuries the player can get.
-They can be caused by being around a sick person, just bad look, or caused by a variety of non-infectious means such as falls, explosions etc.
+They can be caused by being around a sick person, just bad luck, or caused by a variety of non-infectious means such as falls, explosions etc.

 You can see more information about Ailments here: [Ailment Information](https://torpkev.github.io/epidemic_docs/ailments)